alexpaul/Algorithms-and-Pseudocode/README.md

 #### Challenge 3

 All Ints appear twice in an array, but one element appears only once.
-Find the outlier.
+Write a function to find the outlier.

 _Sample Input: [4,0,7,8,3,0,4,3,8]_